-Enjoying afternoon tea while perched on a gilded hotel armchair is a fine British tradition, but hardly sustainable as a regular pursuit.
-Throwing your own afternoon tea party means you can stick to your own budget, plus you can select your favourite finger food.
-We have some suggestions for throwing a soiree in style.
+Enjoying afternoon tea perched on a gilded hotel armchair is a fine British tradition, but hardly sustainable as a regular pastime.
+Throwing your own party means you can control the budget and select your favourite finger food.
+We have some suggestions for putting on a tea party in style.

 The basic kit

-If you own a tiered cake stand, dust it off and use it as the centerpiece of your table.
-Otherwise, use your best crockery and make it a little more special with lace-like doilies, folded napkins and name place signs.
+If you own a tiered cake stand, dust it off and make it your centrepiece.
+Otherwise, use your best crockery, lace-like doilies, folded napkins and place cards to make it special.

 Setting the scene